-- The 3 regular exams are Monday evening exams at 6:30 PM.
-Details will be given on the web page before each exam. - The final exam is written by the math department and the course coordinator. - Before each exam, an exam memo with suggested review problems and ways to prepare for the exam will be available on the web page.
-There will be some 'old' exams available also in the exam archive.
+- The 3 regular exams are Monday or Wednesday evening exams at 6:30 or 8:00 PM. - The final exam is written by the math department and the course coordinator. - Before each exam, an exam memo with suggested review problems and ways to prepare for the exam will be available on the web page.
+There will be some 'old' exams available also in the exam archive, link on web page.